remotion-dev/remotion/packages/docs/learn/2022-11-18-apple-fireworks.md

 <br/>
 <br/>

-Alright, so far you have prepared the animoji to be used in a new component called Animoji.
+Alright, so far you've prepared the animoji to be used in a new component called Animoji.
 You can import this series of frames by using the [staticFile()](https://www.remotion.dev/docs/staticfile) API.
 The file name of each frame will help you to determine the current frame number.

 ```tsx twoslash title="src/Animoji.tsx"
 import React from "react";